2025 Myanmar earthquake: In Myanmar

 The number of casualties in Myanmar varies across different sources.
 Mizzima News reported 5,352 fatalities, 7,108 injuries and 538 missing persons.
 According to data compiled by the Democratic Voice of Burma, 4,549 people died and 11,366 more were injured.
-The military-led State Administration Council said 3,770 people died, 106 were missing and 5,106 others were injured.
-Due to censorship and the lack of transparency from many Burmese sources, it is believed that the true death toll is likely far higher.
+The military-led State Administration Council (SAC) said 3,770 people died, 106 were missing and 5,106 others were injured.
+Due to the SAC only reporting casualties from government-controlled areas, censorship and the lack of transparency from many Burmese sources, it is believed that the true death toll is likely far higher.
 Deaths occurred in the administrative areas of Mandalay, Naypyidaw, Sagaing, Shan, Bago, Magway and Kayin.
 The United Nations High Commissioner for Refugees estimated that more than 17 million Burmese were affected across 57 of the 330 townships of Myanmar.
 By 10 April, rescuers said that thousands of unclaimed bodies were likely still trapped beneath collapsed structures, raising concerns of potential cholera and dengue outbreaks.

 Phone and internet infrastructure was disrupted nationwide.
 Casualty estimates in rural areas remained scarce.
 More than 120,000 homes were damaged across the country, of which 48,834 collapsed, along with over 1,000 government buildings.
 The All Myanmar Islamic Religious Organization estimated at least 250 people died when over 50 mosques collapsed during Friday prayer time.
 The Spring Revolution Myanmar Muslim Network estimated that 700 Muslim worshippers were killed in Mandalay and Sagaing across at least 60 damaged mosques.
 The junta put the number of Muslims killed at 500, while the Democratic Voice of Burma estimated that thousands of Muslims may have died across the country, including 1,000 in Mandalay.
 The junta said that 65,096 houses and buildings, 2,514 schools, 4,317 Buddhist monasterial living quarters, 6,027 pagodas and temples, 350 hospitals and clinics, 170 bridges, 586 dams and 203 sections of the Yangon–Mandalay Expressway, the country's main highway, had been damaged or destroyed.